ADHD and the internet

 -- A psychotherapist who uses Horse Browser

-"It's lifted this mental load of organizing my research while I am researching."
+"It's lifted this mental load of organising my research while I am researching."

 -- Max Roberts, podcaster